JennaCogswell/CloudComputingProject/README.md

 2. Create Git repository and clone locally
 3. Create a project folder
 4. Create a React Next app for the front end (npx create-next-app name)
-5. npm i install next-auth
+5. npm i install next-auth bcrypt
 6. npm run dev
 7. npm run build
 8. Modify package.json to tell Elastic beanstalk how to run the app